 INTRODUCTION

-The following elements focus on assessing the potential for improving the environmental, and social value of a product, giving in the meantime inspirations to guide the company’s effort in this direction.
+The following elements focus on assessing the potential for improving the environmental, economic and social value of a product, giving in the meantime inspirations to guide the company’s effort in this direction.

 Once the company has selected one of its products (or a line of products), these elements represent a wide set where to find the most suitable and important ones for the specific case, since the company has not to follow each and every one of them, because, for example, some of them can be not significant for the selected product and some can be in contrast with some others and an expert decision is needed.